UK Smart Heating and Cooling Landscape – have your say

 The focus of this landscape is around the smart, digital, connected heating and cooling solutions that utilise data to encourage consumer engagement to deliver services and outcomes.

 If you fit the profile below and would like to appear on the landscape, please complete the form HERE.
-This initial consultation will close on 7 August.
+This initial consultation will close during August.
 On completion, we will distribute a first look of the landscape for wider consultation before final publication.